 Even a misdemeanor conviction can result in protection orders, loss of your firearm rights, and long-term damage to your record.
 At Combs Waterkotte, our experienced defense attorneys fight to protect your freedom and future every step of the way in the Freeman, MO area.

-What a Top Domestic Violence Defense Lawyer in Freeman, MO Can Do for You
+Why You Need a Skilled Domestic Violence Defense Lawyer in Freeman, MO

-- Local Legal Advantage — We understand the Freeman, MO court system inside and out—giving you the upper hand in every phase of the process.
+- Local Knowledge — We understand the Freeman, MO court system inside and out—giving you the upper hand in every phase of the process.

 - Plea Bargain Experience — If a plea deal is in your best interest, we push for reduced charges or alternative sentencing through strategic negotiations.